dper/XMasBingo/README.md

 ===
 If you want to use this project, browse to <https://dperkins.org/2013/2013-12-22.XMasBingo-1.0/bingo.html>.
 Alternately, download the latest release or clone the repository and browse to `bingo.html`.

+When you're running Bingo at school or in an event, you might find the `Bingo.Key.odt` file to be a handy reference; it has all of the images and their names on one page.

+The `Bingo.Flashcards.odg` file has each image on its own page.
+If you print it out, you can choose the next word by randomly choosing a sheet from that stack.

 Sources
 =======
 * Most of the images are from Clker. <http://www.clker.com/>
 * The array randomizer was written by Laurens Holst. <http://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array>